BillTheBest/m2x-groovy/README.md

 E. Right click on `pom.xml` file, select `Maven`, `Reimport`.

-F. Now you can select the Groovy script file in the project.
-Right-click it and select `Run`.
+F. Open the Groovy script file you want to run.
+Replace the following parts(if exist) with correct values:

+   `<key>`: Your M2X API key
+   `<feed id>`: ID of feed to push
+   `<stream name>`: Name of stream to push
+   `<value to push>`: Value to push

+G. Right-click it and select `Run`.
 However, you might want to change the source to use the correct key, etc., first.

 How to Run Examples in the Command Line
 ===================================